 At the end of this course, participants should be able to:

-Engineers, technical managers and technicians working in the electrical power industry.
-Principally energy utilities, manufacturers and services companies.
+Engineers and technical managers and technicians working in the electrical power industry.
+Specifically, energy utilities, manufacturers, and services companies.

 Course topics include:

 Industrial power system protection